rnsiqueira/Core/README.md

-This is a draft repository.
+This is just a draft repository.